-This document is issued by Nikko Asset Management New Zealand Limited (Company No. 606057, FSP No. FSP22562), the investment manager of the Nikko AM NZ Investment Scheme, the Nikko AM NZ Wholesale Investment Scheme and the Nikko AM KiwiSaver Scheme.
-This material has been prepared without taking into account a potential investor's objectives, financial situation or needs and is not intended to constitute financial advice, and must not be relied on as such.
-Recipients of this document, who are not wholesale investors (in accordance with Schedule 1, Clause 3 Financial Markets Conduct Act 2013), or their duly appointed agent, should consult a Financial Advice Provider and the relevant Product Disclosure Statement.
+This document is issued by Nikko Asset Management New Zealand Limited (Company No. 606057, FSP No. FSP22562), the investment manager of the Nikko AM NZ Investment Scheme, the Nikko AM NZ Wholesale Investment Scheme and the Nikko AM NZ Wholesale Investment Scheme and the Nikko AM NZ Wholesale Investment Scheme and the Nikko AM NZ Wholesale Investors objectives, financial situation or needs and is not intended to constitute financial advice, and must not be relied on as such.
+Recipients of this document, who are not wholesaleinvestors (in accordance with Schedule 1, Clause 3 Financial Markets Conduct Act 2013), or their duly appointed agent, should consult a Financial Advice Provider and the relevant Product Disclosure Statement.
 Past performance is not a guarantee of future performance.
-While we believe the information contained in this presentation is correct at the date of presentation, no warrant of accuracy or reliability is given and no responsibility is accepted for errors or omissions including where provided by a third party.
-For full details on the retail and KiwiSaver funds, please refer to the relevant Product Disclosure Statement on nikkoam.co.nz.
+While we believe the information contained in this presentation is correct at the date of presentation, no warranty of accuracy or reliability is given and no responsibility is accepted for errors or omissions including where provided by a third party.
+For full details on the retail and KiwiSaver funds, please refer to the relevant Product Disclosure Statement on nikkoam.co.nz